lloydkevin/kevinlloyd.net/content/blog/2023-04-41-in-procces-background-queue-service.md

     - I've even seen some fancy implementations where the status message includes an estimated completion time.
 - When the status endpoint responds with *completed*, the client can then take the appropriate action.
     - Just display *ok* to the user or go to the destination of the *thing* it was waiting for.
+    - Some APIs may respond with the destination of the new resource via the `Location` header.

 ## How Do I Implement It?